 People function is used to calculate the number of object entered or exited a certain configured area and it is widely applied to the entrances or exits.

-It is recommended to install the camera right above the entrance/exit.
-To improve the counting accuracy, make sure your camera is installed horizontally.
+It is recommended to install the camera as right above the entrance/exit as possible, and make sure it is horizontal to improve the counting accuracy.

 1. Enter the Counting Configuration interface: Configuration > People Counting.